Skip to main content

 note

-For successful SNMP v3 discovery, please only use one set of SNMP v3 credentials per username.
-Currently, entering multiple credentials with shared passwords results in only one of the credential sets being used.
+For successful SNMP v3 discovery, use only one set of SNMP v3 credentials per username.
+Entering multiple credentials with shared passwords results in only one of the credential sets being used.

 Add SNMP credentials in orderAdd SNMP credentials in order